ranjanistic/schemester/README.md

 ```

 (without https), then you must haven't followed [these steps](#setting-localhost-on-https).

+If some other error has occurred, follow the checklist to make sure every prerequisite is set up.

+- Create .env at root of project, with SSH = <YOUR_PROJECT_SUPER_SECRET> in it.

+- Run ```npm run newconfig``` to enable CLI to generate a config file at [config/config.json](config/config.json).

+- Copy keys from [config.json](config/config.json) to your [.env](.env) file, and set them according to [.sample.env](.sample.env).

+- Start MongoDB community server at localhost:27107.

+If error still persists even after following the above steps, create an issue in the repository with error logs and details.

 After ensuring that ```listening on 3000 (https)``` is being logged on node console, you can proceed towards contribution.